flavio912/react-golang-eLearning/readme.md

 ## Project structure

-This repo is a monolith structure with loose coupling between each of the 3 react sites (thus they all have their own package.json etc).
+This repo is a monolith structure with loose coupling between each of the 3 react sites (thus they all have their own package.json etc) and the api.
 This is to make it easy to distibute the sites to different servers/EB environments if scaling requires it.

-The monolith structure just saves us having to just back and forth between repos when working on the project
+The structure should save us having to jump back and forth between repos.

 ## Developing